MicrosoftDocs/azure-media-services/media-services/latest/includes/term-vvc.md

 title: Versatile Video Coding
 ---

 **Versatile Video Coding (VVC)** - A new codec intended to improve on H.265 or High Efficiency Coding released as a standard in 2020.
+It is not widely deployed yet, nor supported by Media Services at this time.